dho1994/MVP/README.md

 ![Webpack](https://img.shields.io/badge/-webpack-20232A?style=for-the-badge&logo=webpack&logoColor=blueviolet)
 ![Babel](https://img.shields.io/badge/-Babel-20232A?style=for-the-badge&logo=babel&logoColor=yellow)

-This project was a personal challenge to learn new technologies (`three.js` and `react-three-fiber`) and build a minimum viable product in under three days.
+This project was a personal challenge to learn new technologies (`three.js` and `react-three-fiber`) and build an application in under three days.

-Starlink Tracker tracks real-time data of Starlink satellites and positions them in the 3D world based on their latitude/longitude coordinates in a fixed orbit around the center.
+Starlink Tracker tracks real-time data of Starlink satellites and positions them in the 3D world in a fixed orbit based on their current latitude/longitude coordinates.

 <p
   align="center">